-Communication and Dissemination Activities will be monitored to ensure they are properly implemented and concretely support the maximization of the project's expected impacts.
-Monitoring of the activities will allow in fact to assess if the actions planned are carried out properly and on time and to measure their effectiveness.
+Communication and Dissemination Activities have been and will be monitored to ensure they are properly implemented and concretely support the maximization of the project's expected impacts.
+Monitoring of the activities allow in fact to assess if the actions planned are carried out properly and on time and to measure their effectiveness.
 On the basis of monitoring results, the Strategy might be thus reformulated to improve the communication and dissemination outreach.

-CE will ask project partners to provide information on the activities carried out (for instance organization of events, publications of news/press releases, etc., presentations at conferences) while CE will be directly in charge of monitoring and reporting on the use of the website, social media, and on the events whose organizations is under CE's responsibility.
-Based on the reports submitted from the partners, CE will be able to make recommendations for the future dissemination and communication activities.
+Project partners are periodically requested to provide information on the activities carried out (for instance organization of events, publications of news/press releases, etc., presentations at conferences) while CE is in charge of monitoring and reporting on the use of the website, social media, and on the events whose organizations is under CE's responsibility.
+Based on the reports submitted from the partners, CE can formulate recommendations for the future dissemination and communication activities.